BigPolarBear1/factorization_v3/README.md

 Im a real woman.
 I dont care what people say.
 Tired of people.
 People just show their own jealousy itby always crying about people like me.
 Cry more stupid haters.
 Hahaha.

+Stress.
+One of the few friends I have and occassionally talk to online went dark.
+I know she was transitioning and really struggling with her family situation and all that.
+I know I worry way too quickly.
+There could be endless reasons she went offline.
+Just was having a bad time myself and didnt reach out for a while, now she's offline.
+Just really stressed.
+If anything bad happened, this would be the one I definitely couldnt cope with.

 ------------------------------------------- RANT NOT RELATED TO MATH RESEARCH BELOW----------------------------------- I know shit is about to hit the fan now, for real.
 I have been working on this for 2 years.